VikParuchuri/marker/README.md

 Benchmarking PDF extraction quality is hard.
 I've created a test set by finding books and scientific papers that have a pdf version and a latex source.
 I convert the latex to text, and compare the reference to the output of text extraction methods.
 It's noisy, but at least directionally correct.

 Benchmarks show that marker is 4x faster than nougat, and more accurate outside arXiv (nougat was trained on arXiv data).
-We show naive text extraction (pulling text out of the pdf with no processing) for comparison.

 **Speed**